 The current cabinet consists of Arvind Kejriwal as CM, and Manish Sisodia, Satyender Jain, Gopal Rai, Kailash Gehlot, Imran Hussain, and Rajendra Gautamas as cabinet ministers.
 On being asked about the absence of women from Kejriwal's cabinet, AAP leader Manish Sisodia said that there was 'nothing wrong with it.'
 “People will decide who will be Chief Minister and who will be in the cabinet will be decided by CM.
 If CM thinks the same cabinet should be repeated then there is nothing wrong in it,” he said.

 The party's idea of women's empowerment seems to be skewed.
 On one hand, they insist that women's issues are of key importance to their government, on the other hand, during their election campaign, the party chief encouraged women to step out to vote by 'discussing who to vote for with their husbands and family'.
-How can you formulate policies for women's empowerment when you think women aren't even informed enough to decided who to vote for by themselves?
+How can you formulate policies for women's empowerment when you think women aren't even informed enough to decide who to vote for by themselves?

 This statement is particularly tone-deaf because it is in the same city that women are at the forefront of raising their voice against social injustices--like the anti-CAA protest that is being helmed by the women of Shaheen Bagh.